imsushant12/Trivialet/README.md

 - Use VS Code for better experience

-## App Backend 🔚
-#### Questions :
-[GET - Get all questions](https://trivialet.herokuapp.com/api/questions) : Use this URL to fetch all the questions.

-[GET - Test questions](https://trivialet.herokuapp.com/api/test) : Use this URL to fetch all the quiz questions in a random manner.

-[POST - Create questions](https://trivialet.herokuapp.com/api/questions) : Use this URL to add a question from admin's dashboard.

-[PUT - Update a question](https://trivialet.herokuapp.com/api/question/1) : Use this URL to update a particular question.

-[DEL - Delete a question](https://trivialet.herokuapp.com/api/question/1) : Use this URL to delete a particular question.

-#### Results :
-[GET - Get all results](https://trivialet.herokuapp.com/api/results) : Use this URL to fetch all the results.

-[POST - Create result](https://trivialet.herokuapp.com/api/results) : Use this URL to add result.

-#### Admins :
-[POST - Check credentials](https://trivialet.herokuapp.com/api/login) : Use this URL to fetch all the added credentials.

-[POST - Create Admin/ Registration](https://trivialet.herokuapp.com/api/admin) : Use this URL to add credentialsl.

 ## App Frontend 📺
 `Index page`- to Welcome users ,here the user can register & Login